datagouv/fr-format/README.md

 ## Available formats

-Check out [this file](./docs/formats.md) for a list of available formats.
+Check out [this documentantion](./docs/formats.md) that lists all available formats.

+## Contributing

+Found a bug, want to propose a feature or a new format?
+See the [contribution guidelines](./CONTRIBUTING.md) on how to proceed!